mozilla/data-docs/src/concepts/pipeline/schemas.md

 Schemas describe the structure of ingested data.
 They are used in the pipeline to validate the types and values of data, and to define a table schema in a data store.
 We use a repository of JSON Schemas to sort incoming data into [`decoded` and `error` datasets][bq-datasets].
-We also generate BigQuery table schemas nightly from the JSON Schemas.
-You may also be also interested in the [`mozilla-pipeline-schemas` deploy dashboard][mps-deploys].
+We also generate BigQuery table schemas nightly from the JSON Schemas: you can see the current status of this job on the [`mozilla-pipeline-schemas` deploy dashboard][mps-deploys].

 ```mermaid
 graph TD